SaltedKiwi/hello_world/README.md

 You are actually reading this. wow

-I'm Cole and I guess this will be my first commit, I guess.
+I'm Cole and this will be my first commit, I guess.